 Divorce isn't cheap: Both parties will incur attorney and legal fees—and they only add up when children are involved.
 The primary parent will often be entitled to child support, and in some cases, spousal support, and even the most robust household income will, in essence, be halved.
 Possessions, earnings, real estate holdings, and sometimes even debt gets divided between you and your soon-to-be-ex.

-Even if a divorce is civil, that doesn't mean you aren't immune to negative, even devastating, feelings that may follow the split.
+Even if a divorce is civil, that doesn't mean you are immune to negative, even devastating, feelings that may follow the split.
 It's also impossible to know beforehand when and how hard they'll hit you.
+Some people don't emotionally divorce their partners until after the legal process is over.
 And regardless of the problems you two had, you'll probably still harbor psychological attachments that can be difficult to shake.
 Loneliness, sadness, self-blame, and worry, albeit normal, can be notoriously tough to bear, too.

 Cohen PN.
 The Coming Divorce Decline.
 Socius.
 2019 Jan-Dec;5:10.1177/2378023119873497. doi: 10.1177/2378023119873497